Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 Late February 2018: Nguyen Van Hoa was transferred to An Diem prison in Quang Nam, about 500 km from his home province.

-February 23, 2018: Parents seeking to remedy a school fee dispute at a Catholic school were attacked outside the school by thugs believed to be related to the government.
+February 23, 2018: Community at risk– Parents seeking to remedy a school fee dispute at a Catholic school were attacked outside the school by thugs believed to be related to the government.

 Late Feb-Early March 2018: Tran Thi Nga was transferred to a new prison over 1200 km from her home province of Ha Nam.
 Her family only found out after attempting to visit Nga at her old prison on March 5.